Dimterion/Feedback-app/README.md

 # Feedback application

-Udemy project to learn React
+Udemy course project to learn React

 ## Built with